open-telemetry/opentelemetry-operator/docs/rfcs/README.md

 ## Process

-1. Copy and fill the template.md document
+1. Copy and fill the [template.md](./template.md) document
 2. Open a PR to get initial feedback on RFC
-3. The RFC must be brought before the SIG at least once prior to merge
+3. The RFC must be discussed at the Operator SIG Meeting at least once prior to merge
 4. Upon merge, the RFC's status will still be Draft.
 At this point, the RFC has been accepted and an implementation can be started
    1. The initial implementation's PR should change the status to accepted